Cash-based tax accounts kick off in 2013

 In essence, the law will state that under the cash basis regime, a business’s taxable profits will be the total amount of receipts less the total payments of allowable expenses, subject to adjustments required or allowed by tax law, for example on goods taken for personal use.
 The regime includes a series of flat rate allowances for car expenses, use of home and interest payments.
 These simplified expenses allowances will also be available to businesses that do not apply the cash basis.

-The government has stuck to its intention to link the cash accounts regime to the VAT registration threshold and the “three line account” limit in income tax self assessment returns.
+However, the government has stuck to its intention to link the cash accounts regime to the VAT registration threshold and the “three line account” limit in income tax self assessment returns.
 To cater for fluctuating incomes, however, businesses will be able to exceed £77,000 in a given year (or £154,000 if they receive universal benefit).
 But a business will have to leave the regime if its receipts go over £154,000 a year.

 - The cash accounting regime will be available to unincorporated businesses, who can chose whether or not to use it.